ut-osa/assise/README.md

     * -DDIGEST_OPT: Enable log coalescing during digestion.

 * **Both Makefiles**
-    * -DISTRIBUTED: Use Assise in distributed mode (otherwise, Assise runs as a single-process local filesystem).
+    * -DISTRIBUTED: Use Assise in distributed mode (always keep this enabled; to-be-removed in the future).
     * -USE_LEASE : Enable leases for LibFS/KernFS.
     * -USE_SSD: Enable usage of an SSD.